THIS PAGE IS A WORK IN PROGRESS. PLEASE REFRAIN FROM EDITING, COMMENTING ON, OR BELIEVING ANY OF THIS UNTIL IT IS RELEASED.

 Task classes and a new plugin interface for measurement algorithms, this overhaul also includes changes to the schemas of the catalogs produced by the measurement framework.
 The new framework will not be entirely complete as of the next release, but it will have sufficient functionality to replace the old framework as the default.
 The old system will remain available via config on the S14 final release, but will be removed entirely before the W15 release.

 The main entry point for the new measurement framework is the new

 SourceMeasurementTask (in meas_algorithms).
-It's not drop-in replacement, because it has different plugins, a slightly different slot system, and an entirely different output schema - so we will use it everywhere SourceMeasurementTask was used before, but many other additional configuration settings need to be modified when retargeting the measurement task to keep it all working.
-We've provided configuration instructions to make that easy, as described in the next section.
+It's not drop-in replacement, because it has different plugins, a slightly different slot system, and an entirely different output schema - so we will use it everywhere SourceMeasurementTask was used before, but many when changing other additional configuration settings from their defaults - particularly those that deal with the measurement algorithms or their outputs, you'll need to be modified when retargeting the measurement task to keep it all workingcareful to use configuration values that are consistent with the measurement tasks you're useing.
+We've provided configuration files instructions to make that easy, as described in the next section.